Blast off with The Bishop today

 Manatees are rather large creatures.
 I saw a family of them years ago close to the shore of Caspersen Beach where I was wading in the surf.
 They were so close, I could have reached out to pet them but was still new enough to Florida back then that I admired them from a few feet away instead.
 They checked me out in pretty much the same way.

 I have adored manatees ever since.
 Hopefully the museum will be able to reopen within the coming months.
-It is at 201 10th Street West, close to the riverfront and the new home of Manatee Players and even Pier 22, my favorite place to eat in Bradenton.
+It is at 201 10th St. W., close to the riverfront and the new home of Manatee Players and even Pier 22, my favorite place to eat in Bradenton.

-A rather nice day would include an afternoon at the museum, dinner at Pier 22 and a play in Stone Hall in the Manatee Performing Arts Center, 502 Third Avenue West, Bradenton.
+A rather nice day would include an afternoon at the museum, dinner at Pier 22 and a play in Stone Hall in the Manatee Performing Arts Center, 502 Third Av.
+W., in Bradenton.

 To learn more about that community theater go to manateeperformingartscenter.com.
 Thanks to a $2 million challenge bequest a few years ago, Manatee Players was able to move into a new building and what has become a fine future for both the theater and for Bradenton itself.